-It limits brain-draining decision making.
+Routines limit brain-draining decision making.

-Proactively shaking up your daily routines is key to a healthier, sharper mind.
+Shaking up your daily routines is key to a healthier, sharper mind.

-The experts agree that for an activity to stimulate your brain enough to exercise it, it must meet two criteria.
+Experts agree that for an activity to stimulate your brain enough to exercise it, it must meet two criteria.

 The activity must be both novel and complex.

-Benefits You Can Expect from Brain Exercise
+Benefits You Can Expect From Brain Exercise

 - less stress